Mental Health Facilities Dauphin County, PA

 Merakey Assertive Community Treatment (act)

-Merakey Assertive Community Treatment act is a mental health treatment clinic in Dauphin County, Pennsylvania, located at 1801 North Front Street, 17102 zip code.
+Merakey Assertive Community Treatment act is one of mental health facilities in Dauphin County, Pennsylvania, located at 1801 North Front Street, 17102 zip code.
 Merakey Assertive Community Treatment act provides outpatient treatment.
-Merakey Assertive Community Treatment act provides cognitive behavioral therapy, trauma therapy and group therapy to young adults, adults and seniors 65 or older.
-Merakey Assertive Community Treatment act also supports people requiring dual diagnosis treatment, seniors or older adults and transitional age young adults.
-Additional services provided by Merakey Assertive Community Treatment act consist of psychosocial rehabilitation services, suicide prevention services and supported employment.
+Merakey Assertive Community Treatment act provides behavior modification, individual psychotherapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Merakey Assertive Community Treatment act also supports clients referred from the court/judicial system, transitional age young adults and people requiring dual diagnosis treatment.
+Additional services provided at Merakey Assertive Community Treatment act include education services, integrated primary care services and legal advocacy.

 Learn More